pylattice/MitoTNT/README.md

 It is built upon mitochondria segmentation provided by MitoGraph, and visualization engine provided by ChimeraX.

 MitoTNT is written by Zichen (Zachary) Wang (ziw056@ucsd.edu), with the help from people in the [Johannes Schöneberg lab](https://www.schoeneberglab.org/) at UCSD.

 # Installation
-On github, download this [repository](https://github.com/pylattice/mitoTNT).
+On github, download this [repository](https://github.com/pylattice/MitoTNT).
 Alternative clone the repository on terminal:
 `git clone https://github.com/pylattice/mitoTNT.git`

 ### Software requirements
 - **[Jupyter Notebook](https://jupyter.org/)** or get it from **[Anaconda](https://www.anaconda.com/products/distribution)**

 - **[MitoGraph](https://github.com/vianamp/MitoGraph/)** for mitochondria segmentation.
- Note that MitoGraph is currently only available on MacOS, but you can build it from source on Linux.
+ Note that MitoGraph is currently only available on MacOS and Windows, but you can build it from source on Linux.
 Please contact ziw056@ucsd.edu if you need the Linux build.

 - **[ChimeraX](https://www.cgl.ucsf.edu/chimerax/)** for tracking visualization